jackcrosbie/King-K-Ms1/README.md

 ## Existing Feature:

+* Nav bar in header which links to different sections of the page.
-* Autoplaying hero video
+* Autoplaying hero video.
 * Auto horizontal scrolling used on the testimonials and the images section.
 Though not working currently for more images.
 * Contact email form for customers to be able to contact the band (not currently operational but will be changing this in future)

 ## Feature Still to Implement

- * Adding more responsiveness to the website overall
  * Adding more photo's to the autoscrolling images section
  * Fixing the contact us form so it links to the bands email.
  * Adding a burger menu for the mobile version of the phone.